 David Brown, our naturalist and tracking expert, has been leading those tours for the FAR organization for a while now.
 As well as he has conducted a few of the recent wildlife surveys of the area, and reported at earlier times the presence of beavers, otters, minks and so much more.

-These wildlife spots are critical to protect for so many reasons.
-To highlight a few: They are the greatest tool to help connecting with Nature here in our backyard, learn how to appreciate and teach our kids the importance of our ecosystems.
+These wildlife spots are critical to protecting for so many reasons.
+To highlight a few: They are the greatest tool to help connect with Nature here in our backyard, learn how to appreciate and teach our kids the importance of our ecosystems.
 You don’t protect what you don’t understand and love.
 And if we can’t protect and appreciate what’s at our doorstep, then there is no way we’ll succeed protecting at larger scales.
 But besides this, these spots act as natural regulators: these swamps, heavy bushes, wild patches absorb humidity and control flooding.
-They act as wildlife corridors, and help preserving biodiversity locally and globally.
-A biodiversity that we are loosing at a great pace, to the detriment of the species and ours included.
+They act as wildlife corridors and help preserve biodiversity locally and globally.
+A biodiversity that we are losing at a great pace, to the detriment of the species and ours included.

 This little walk on the wild side aside from giving me the excitement of knowing that coyotes and foxes are around (for our benefits), surely reminded me as well that little splashes of wildlife right in the middle of our cities are here for us and not the other way around.
 They deserve our attention and our respect.
 They need our protection.

 If you feel strongly one way or the other, feel free to engage us and leave a courteous message below.
 Thanks!